Tianzhong Mountain: Cultural references

-Liu Yuxi, a great poet in Tang Dynasty, had visited Tianzhong mountain and Nanhai temple, then wrote down the immortal sentence, which spread for long long time: “Mountain is fame for saint, not its altitude and river is fame for dragon, not its depth.”And this expresses the magic of the place.
+Liu Yuxi, a great poet in the Tang dynasty, had visited Tianzhong mountain and Nanhai temple, then wrote down the immortal sentence, which spread for long long time: “Mountain is fame for saint, not its altitude and river is fame for dragon, not its depth.”And this expresses the magic of the place.
 Tianzhong mountain is another poem that praise the mountain, the author of which said, Tianzhong mountain is an island alone and you could see boundless wilderness, then clouds and mountains reflect the other land.
 As we all know, there are large of smoldering rubbles after wars and the shadow like yesterday, sun doesn't change, villages is still in the sunset.